 From a personal protection training perspective, one of the great things about the pandemic is that more instructors are putting their lecture classes online.
-John Murphy of FPF Training has had his Concealed Carry series on YouTube for a few years now (and much of it is directly applicable even if you don’t carry a gun), but now we’re seeing more live classes through Zoom and other platforms too.
+We’re also seeing more live classes through Zoom and other platforms too.
 I love them because I can participate from home, often can access a recording for some period of time after class, and they’re generally very reasonably priced too, especially when I don’t have to deal with travel costs or putting on real pants.
 While it’s difficult to learn physical skills from someone on a screen, interactive video can be a great way to pick up lots of knowledge that might be difficult to piece together other ways.

 Last night, I attended one with Mike Treat and Brenda Peterson of Condition Orange Preparedness.
 They shared their personal experience with the George Floyd riots, insights into the anatomy of riots, safety strategies when you live near sites of civil unrest, indications of when leaving your home might be necessary, and steps you should take if you do need to get out.
 It was eye-opening and included a lot of practical tips and lessons learned that are increasingly likely to become applicable for more and more of us.
 But there were a few takeaways I had that weren’t specifically riot-related that I thought you might also find compelling.